Superjomn/TiPS/README.md

 1. Parameter Server (PS)
 2. Collective communications

-Take a look at [tips/core/ps](https://github.com/Superjomn/TiPS/tree/main/tips/core/ps) and [tips/core/collective](https://github.com/Superjomn/TiPS/tree/main/tips/core/collective) for some details.
+Take a look at [tips/core/ps](https://github.com/Superjomn/TiPS/tree/main/tips/core/ps) and [tips/core/collective](https://github.com/Superjomn/TiPS/tree/main/tips/core/collective) for more details.

 # Current status
 This is a part-time job when I am had a sick leave for fracture.
 The PS and Collective module themself are well developed and tested, while only the distributed training part is finished evaluation with real TensorFlow resnet50 model.